mondeja/leptos-fluent/book/src/leptos_fluent.md

 <!-- markdownlint-enable MD013 -->

-Set the name of the [URL parameter] that will be used to manage the current language.
+Name of [URL parameter] used to manage the current language.

 ```rust
 leptos_fluent! {{